iterative/dvc.org/content/docs/command-reference/import.md

 ## Options

-- `-o <path>`, `--out <path>` - specify a path to the desired location to place the imported file in the workspace (instead of using the current working directory).
+- `-o <path>`, `--out <path>` - specify a path to the desired location in the workspace to place the downloaded file or directory (instead of using the current working directory).
 Directories specified in the path should already exist, otherwise this command will fail.

 - `--rev <commit>` - commit hash, branch or tag name, etc. (any [Git revision](https://git-scm.com/docs/revisions)) of the repository to